OpenEvalProject/evals/manuscripts/elife-60810/v3/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/60810/elife-60810-fig6-v3.jpg)

-**Figure 6.:** Lpar1-EGFP SPNs during early postnatal life.(a) Widefield 473 nm blue light stimulation evoked IPSCs in SPNs at both P3–4 (n = 7) and P5–6 (n = 6) following conditional expression of Channelrhodopsin2 (ChR2) in SST+ interneurons.
+**Figure 6.:** (a) Widefield 473 nm blue light stimulation evoked IPSCs in SPNs at both P3–4 (n = 7) and P5–6 (n = 6) following conditional expression of Channelrhodopsin2 (ChR2) in SST+ interneurons.
 LED indicated by the blue line. (b) Incubation in Sr2+-containing ACSF resulted in asynchronous neurotransmitter release. (c) Cumulative probability plot of ChR2-evoked IPSC amplitude for control (black line; n = 13) versus Sr2+-containing high-divalent cation (HDC) ACSF (grey; n = 7) across P3–6; asterisk: two-sample Kolmogorov-Smirnov test: p≤0.01. (d) Comparison of early (P3–4; n=3) versus late (P5–6; n=4) IPSC amplitude in the presence of Sr2+-containing HDC ACSF. (e) Local and translaminar SST+ interneuron input maps onto SPNs revealed through LSPS uncaging of ATP in conjunction with conditional expression of P2x2 receptor in SST+ interneurons. (f) Local (blue) and translaminar (orange) average layer profiles for SST+ input onto SPNs.

 Having established that SPNs received SST+ interneuron input through the first postnatal week, we next employed conditional expression of the P2x2 receptor – an optogenetic actuator that we have previously used in conjunction with uncaging of ATP (Anastasiades et al., 2016) – that allows us to map the somatic location of presynaptic SST+ interneurons.
 We performed LSPS uncaging of ATP over the 50 µm spaced pseudorandom grid to assess whether the L5 translaminar input observed from P1 to P4 originated from SST+ INs.
 Our analysis revealed two distinct input profiles for SPNs at this time (Figure 6e,f): local SP/L6a versus translaminar infragranular SST+ interneuron input.
 Similar to our previous findings with both glutamatergic and global GABAergic input, local input SPNs were pyramidal cells (3/3 recovered morphologies), whereas SPNs that received translaminar synaptic input were predominantly fusiform (2/3).
 The presence of GABAergic input onto SPNs from infragranular SST+ interneurons precedes our previously reported reciprocal connection between these SST+ cells and L4 spiny stellate neurons during the L4 CPP (P4–9) (Marques-Smith et al., 2016) and then onto L2/3 pyramidal cells during the emergence of L4 to L2/3 feed-forward connections (Anastasiades et al., 2016; Bureau et al., 2004).
 Taken together, this evidence suggests that infragranular SST+ interneurons sequentially innervate thalamo-recipient layers through early postnatal life in S1BF.

-## Sparse thalamocortical input onto early postnatal Lpar1-EGFP SPNs in S1BF
+### Sparse thalamocortical input onto early postnatal Lpar1-EGFP SPNs in S1BF

 SPNs are thought to play an important role in early thalamic integration in primary sensory cortices.
 To assess the role that Lpar1-EGFP SPNs play in the early sensory circuit we first used electrical stimulation of the ventrobasal complex (VB) of the thalamus while recording from EGFP+ SPNs in acute in vitro thalamocortical slice preparation (Figure 7a).
 Electrical stimulation evoked excitatory postsynaptic currents (EPSCs) in the majority (76%) of SPNs recorded across the time window studied, although there was a drop in incidence between the P1–4 and P5–8 (chi-square test X2 (1, N = 56) = 5.364, p = 0.021) time windows (Figure 7b); an absence of thalamic input onto any given SPN was only recorded if TC-EPSCs were observed in other SPNs or layer four neurons in the same thalamocortical slice.
 We observed no antidromic potentials in recorded EGFP+ SPNs.
 Analysis of the amplitude of the minimal electrical stimulation EPSC (Figure 7c) identified a significant change in variance between these times but no difference in amplitude (p=0.08; two-tailed t-test, t = 1.92, df = 11.19).
 To further identify putative thalamocortical EPSCs (TC-EPSCs), we recorded the latency of the evoked EPSC, jitter (standard deviation in latency, ms), and amplitude for the minimal stimulation EPSC for 53 SPNs.
 All EPSCs with a latency > 10 ms and/or jitter > 1.0 ms (Figure 7d) were then excluded from our analysis leaving 32 SPNs that could be further divided into two populations based on 10–90% rise time and amplitude (Figure 7e): type 1 (n=9), large amplitude (55.3 pA ± SD 14.3), low jitter (0.20 ms ± SD 0.07), versus type 2 (n=23), small amplitude (14.9 mV ± SD 5.8), high jitter (0.41 ms ± SD 0.17) EPSCs (Figure 7f).
 Whether both populations represent TC-EPSCs (Gil et al., 1999; Luz et al., 2017) was unclear from our electrical stimulation of VB in part because both EPSC types conform to a previous criteria used to distinguish TC-EPSCs from antidromic cortico-thalamic EPSCs, namely that TC-EPSCs exhibit standard deviation in jitter < 1.0 ms (Rose and Metherate, 2005).
 However, thalamic connectivity could be as low as 17% if type 1 EPSCs recorded in SPNs represent true orthodromic TC-EPSCs, considerably lower than connectivity reported in previous studies of SP in early postnatal ages.